akshayramdev/fellowshipai/city_challenge_vehicle_reid/Readme.md

 ### Submission

-We submit two results i.e. k=333 from KNeighbours and k=300 from Annoy were submitted.
-This is the result we obtain using the [evaluation server](https://eval.aicitychallenge.org) of Nvidia Challenge.
+We made two submissions to Track 2 of AI City Challenge.
+One was with k=333 using KNeighbours and the other with k=300 using Annoy .
+Below are the results from the [evaluation server](https://eval.aicitychallenge.org) of Nvidia Challenge.

 ![sub0](row.png)